dlwyatt/RefactoringPowerShellWithPester/Log.md

 #>
 ```

 I may think of other tests for this "default behavior" context as time goes on, but for now, it's a good start.
 Next steps:  look more closely at each of the other parameters to Get-StringToken, and write more tests which verify the output when they're used.
 Note that I'm not touching the ugly code at all yet.
 I'm not going to do that until I have a complete suite of tests for all of the code.
-Speaking of which, here's how I can use Pester's code coverage analysis feature (new to the v3.0 beta) to get an idea of how much progress I'm making:
+Speaking of which, here's how I can use Pester's code coverage analysis feature to get an idea of how much progress I'm making:

 ```posh
 Invoke-Pester -CodeCoverage .\StringTokens.psm1